piecuch-group/ccpy/README.md

 the source code (wheels for Mac OS will be uploaded to PyPI in the near future).

 ### Installing from PyPI
-For Linux machines, the
-latest version of CCpy available on PyPI is obtained by running
+For Linux machines, latest distribution copy of CCpy that is available on PyPI can be obtained by running

 ```commandline
 pip install coupled-cluster-py
 ```

+Note: The distribution version of CCpy on PyPI is **not** necessarily the latest version of CCpy.
+To have access to the latest version of CCpy, including the most recently developed methods [DIP-EOMCCSDT(4h-2p) and DIP-EOMCCSD(T)(a)(4h-2p)], you should download and install CCpy via source code (see below).

 ### Installing via Source Code

 #### Step 0: Set up the environment